technmsg/spcrew.org/content/crew_intro.md

 ## Responsibilities

-We provide production support for events within the auditorium and occasionally around the school:
+We provide production support for events within the auditorium and occasionally around the school.

 We support two major productions each year: